 Plan a campus visit: https://asegrad.tufts.edu/admissions/plan-visit

 Students with an interest in cybersecurity policy and a background in either policy or technology are encouraged to apply.
-Prospective students should have a solid background in computer science (major, strong minor, or the equivalent) or an undergraduate degree in political science, international relations, economics, or a related field.
+Prospective students should have a solid background in computer science (major, strong minor, or the equivalent) or an undergraduate or advanced degree in economics, international relations, law, political science, or a related field.

 Spring 2021: September 15, 2020